What is Stalking?

 Community Restraining Orders: A Victim Advocate can help you file a restraining order.
 For more information, visit Restraining Order or visit House of Ruth

-- Campus Safety: Report the stalking to Campus Safety, who can assist with safety escorts, documentation and immediate response.
+- Campus Safety: Report the stalking incidents to Campus Safety, who can assist with safety escorts, documentation and immediate response.
 For more information, visit: Campus Safety

 Self-Care & Healing: